Renewable Energy Organizations in Texas We Love

 American Solar Energy Society (ASES)

-Founded in 1954, ASES is a nonprofit that serves as the U.S. division of the International Solar Energy Society (ISES).
+In operation since 1954, nonprofit ASES serves as the U.S. division of the International Solar Energy Society (ISES).

-TXSES, located in Austin, is a state chapter of ASES that helps groups and individuals make their transition to 100% renewable energy and sustainable living.
-They provide events, resources, and information to communities in an effort to speed up transitions to clean energy.
+TXSES, located in Austin, is an ASES state chapter that helps groups and individuals transition to 100% renewable energy and sustainable living.
+It provides events, resources and information to communities to speed the shift to clean energy.

 Texas Solar Power Association

-The Texas Solar Power Association, based in Alamo and San Antonio, is an industry trade association promoting solar energy production throughout the state of Texas.
+Based in Alamo and San Antonio, the Texas Solar Power Association is an industry trade association.
+It promotes solar energy production throughout the state.

-Members consist of manufacturers, power plant developers, and rooftop integrators, representing a full chain of solar photovoltaic (PV) production.
-PV projects throughout Texas in both the retail and wholesale markets benefit from member investments.
+Members comprise manufacturers, power plant developers and rooftop integrators.
+Overall, they represent a full chain of solar photovoltaic (PV) production.
+In fact, PV projects throughout Texas in both the retail and wholesale markets benefit from member investments.

-CleanTX is an Austin-based nonprofit association and division of the Texas Renewable Energy Industries Alliance (TREIA).
+Next, CleanTX is an Austin-based nonprofit and division of the Texas Renewable Energy Industries Alliance (TREIA).
 CleanTX is dedicated to advancing renewable energy and its integration with the grid and other technologies.

-As a professional association, they seek thought leaders and informative partners to help in their goal of seeing 50% of Texas using only renewable energy by 2030.
+As a professional association, it seeks thought leaders and informative partners to help reach its goal: seeing 50% of Texas using only renewable energy by 2030.

-Invenergy is a privately held energy producer that has been applying their diverse energy innovation experience to communities since 2012.
-While Invenergy’s headquarters are in Illinois, they have projects throughout rural Texas focusing on solar and wind power generation, such as the Santa Rita and Wake Wind Farms.
+A privately held energy producer, Invenergy has been applying its diverse energy innovation experience to communities since 2012.
+While Invenergy’s headquarters are in Illinois, it has projects throughout rural Texas.
+These projects focus on solar and wind power generation, such as the Santa Rita and Wake Wind Farms.

-Their partnerships focus on industrial and commercial sectors and so far have produced over 3,500 MW of power for over 20 corporations.
+Its partnerships focus on industrial and commercial sectors.
+So far, it’s produced over 3,500 MW of power for more than 20 corporations.

-SunChase Power is a renewable energy company founded in 2015 that focuses on solar projects on a utility scale.
-They seek locations that could successfully host large solar projects, while working with landowners, local community members, and largely established energy purchasers to bring clean energy to the retail market.
+SunChase Power is a renewable energy company that focuses on utility-scale solar projects.
+It seeks locations that could successfully host large solar projects while working with landowners, community members and largely established energy purchasers to bring clean energy to the retail market.

-SunChase has produced over 7,000 MW of energy for varying sectors while excelling in interconnection processes through their power agreements.
+In fact, SunChase has produced over 7,000 MW of energy for varying sectors while excelling in interconnection processes through its power agreements.

 Resource Environmental Solutions (RES)

-RES is the largest independent renewable energy company in the world and has been leading the industry for almost 40 years.
+RES is the largest independent renewable energy organization in the world.
+Furthermore, it’s been leading the industry for almost 40 years.

-Their projects spanning the globe have sourced more than 21 GW of energy.
-And while they’re active in 10 countries focusing on the generation, storage, transmission, and distribution of wind and solar energy, they have facilities spanning the state of Texas.
+Its globe-spanning projects have sourced over 21 GW of energy.
+And while it’s active in 10 countries focusing on the generation, storage, transmission and distribution of wind and solar energy, it has facilities spanning Texas.

 Public and Corporate Renewable Energy Organizations in Texas

-The University of Texas utilizes both of their campuses in Austin and San Antonio to engage in solar energy research.
+A university can stand for much more than earning a degree!
+The University of Texas uses both of its campuses in Austin and San Antonio to engage in solar energy research.

-Their unit on Austin’s campus hosts the Center for Next Generation Photovoltaics, which analyzes the solar energy supply chain to find ways to reduce costs.
-And their San Antonio campus is home to the Texas Sustainable Energy Research Institute, which examines the integration of PV and solar forecasting on a large scale.
+Its unit on Austin’s campus hosts the Center for Next Generation Photovoltaics, which analyzes the solar energy supply chain to find ways to reduce costs.
+And its San Antonio campus is home to the Texas Sustainable Energy Research Institute, which examines the large-scale integration of PV and solar forecasting.

 E.ON Climate & Renewables North America (E.ON)

-E.ON Climate & Renewables North America (E.ON) is an industry leader in renewable energy with headquarters in Chicago, Austin, and San Francisco.
-Their Austin office focuses on wind power.
+E.ON Climate & Renewables North America (E.ON) is an industry leader in renewable energy, with headquarters in Chicago, Austin and San Francisco.
+Its Austin office focuses on wind power.

-Their parent company, E.ON SE, is one of the largest energy companies in the world and is rigorously dedicated to providing reliable energy alternatives to fossil fuels.
-E.ON has invested around $12.5 million in projects that expand renewable energy usage on a global scale.
+To make matters better, its parent company, E.ON SE, is one of the largest energy companies in the world.
+It’s also rigorously dedicated to providing reliable energy alternatives to fossil fuels.
+Overall, E.ON has invested around $12.5 million in projects that expand global-scale renewable energy use.

 Pioneer Green Energy

-Pioneer Green has been active in the U.S. since 2009, providing utility-scale renewable energy to domestic markets.
+Pioneer Green has been active in the U.S. since 2009.
+This renewable energy organization provides utility-scale green energy to domestic markets.

-They facilitate large-scale solar and wind projects.
-Their wind farms span the state of Texas in San Roman, Flat Top, Logan’s Gap, and more, while their solar projects can be found in central California as well as on the East Coast in Maryland.
+It also facilitates large-scale solar and wind projects.
+Its wind farms span the state of Texas in San Roman, Flat Top, Logan’s Gap and more.
+You can find its solar projects in central California and on the east coast of Maryland.

-So far, they’ve provided over 1,250 MW of clean energy to communities.
+So far, it’s provided communities with over 1,250 MW of clean energy.

 NextEra Energy Resources

-One of their offices is in Houston, with the surrounding area hosting some of their largest universal solar projects.
-Alongside their development, construction, and operation of renewable energy projects for electricity, NextEra also markets to wholesale retail companies in their community stewardship best practices.
+One of its offices is in Houston, with the surrounding area hosting some of its largest universal solar projects.
+Alongside its development, construction and operation of renewable energy projects for electricity, NextEra markets to wholesale retail companies in its community stewardship best practices.

 Tri Global Energy

-Tri Global is a Dallas-based renewable energy producer founded in 2009 focusing on wind and solar projects.
-They’re behind nearly a fourth of all wind projects in Texas that are currently under construction and are the nation’s leader in wind energy generation.
+Founded in 2009, Tri Global is a Dallas-based renewable energy producer that centers on wind and solar projects.
+It’s behind nearly one-fourth of all wind projects currently under construction in Texas, and it’s the nation’s leader in wind energy generation.

-Tri Global focuses on forming partnerships with local communities to develop programs that help people utilize the sun and wind for their personal energy sourcing.
+Tri Global focuses on partnering with local communities to develop programs that help people harness the sun and wind for their personal energy sourcing.

 Apex Clean Energy

-Apex has the largest wind portfolio in the nation due to their data-driven approach, but they also have solar energy expertise, including solar storage solutions — an emerging area in the industry.
-Some of their projects are hybrid, merging solar, wind, and sometimes other renewable energy sources.
+Apex has the largest wind portfolio in the nation due to its data-driven approach.
+But it also has solar energy expertise, including solar storage solutions — an emerging area in the industry.
+Some of its projects are hybrid, merging solar, wind and sometimes other renewable energy sources.

-Apex can help you develop, construct, finance, and manage your green energy projects through their ancillary services.
+Through its ancillary services, Apex can help you develop, construct, finance and manage your green energy projects.

 Featured image via Flickr